marcel-goldschen-ohm/TimeSeriesAnalyzer/README.md

     Data.xlabel
     Data.ylabel

 Associated time series such as idealizations, fits, etc. For compatibility with the viewer the (x,y) data for these signals should have fieldnames with the format `xNAME` and `yNAME`, where `NAME` can be any valid fieldname other than `data` (e.g. `MyData` --> `Data.yMyData`).
-If `xNAME` does not exist or is empty, the x values default to `xdata`.
-The UI allows dynamic selection by `NAME` of which signals to view.
+If `xNAME` does not exist or is empty, it defaults to `xdata`.
+The UI's View menu allows dynamic selection by `NAME` of which signals to view.

     Data.xNAME
     Data.yNAME